 For the best results, integrate your CRM with your text messaging platform so you can trigger texts to send at certain times.
 That way new leads from your CRM get assigned automatically to different reps and personalized messages drip out to keep conversations flowing.

-Sounds pretty dreamy, huh?
+Sounds pretty dreamy, right?

 Keep “human-in-the-loop” automation in mind when your team is choosing a platform for conversational texting.
 If it doesn’t prioritize individualized, automated follow-up, it’s not the one you need.